scalameta/scalafmt/docs/configuration.md

   x
   + 1
 )
-xs.map( // should not rewrite this, too few breaks x + 1)
+xs.map( // should not rewrite this, span too short xy)
 ```

 #### `RedundantBraces`: `maxBreaks`